 We are interested in:

-- Essays of up to 4,000 words, from any discipline.
+- Essays and creative non-fiction of up to 4,000 words, from any discipline.
 We’re especially interested in articles about history, culture, current affairs, politics, technology, and the environment.
 If you are submitting something with academic referencing, we prefer the MHRA style but it is not a deal-breaker.
 All published work is accompanied by a featured image, usually a stock image, but if you have a suggestion please include this in the email.

 - Poetry (up to three poems per submission).
 It is difficult to pin-point the type of poetry we like so do take a look at what we’ve published recently to get an idea but we enjoy work that employs evocative imagery and takes hold of our senses, work that shies away from cliché but isn’t afraid to be earnest.
 We also like the abstract and absurd.
 We do have a preference for non-rhyming work though won’t rule out work that does rhyme.
-We will not accept work that is graphic or excessively violent.
+We will not accept work that is offensive, graphic, or excessively violent.